 What will happen when I pledge?

 WOMAN Nashville will review the information provided on the pledge form to ensure that the source is a known music decision-maker affiliated with one of the approved outlets as outlined above.
-Pledges will be listed on this page within 24 hours to publicly acknowledge the participant as a leader in country music and an advocate for a more inclusive culture.

 Why does WOMAN Nashville focus on “solo female artists”?

 We love mixed bands and features as much as anyone.
 We encourage you to play them too.
 They are part of the reason why we believe it is impossible to outline a goal of 50/50 airplay for any form of gender representation though.
 Nor are we convinced that is an appropriate aim anyway.
 We envision a day when the majority of airplay fluctuates between genders.
 A future where strong single releases dictate more of what is heard rather than relying on gender as a tool for discrimination.

 Right now, in this culture where solo female artists struggle for approximately 10% inclusion, we are focused on ensuring stand-alone women or all female acts are heard more frequently.
 Our goals is to combat the persistent percentage gap between these women and their stand-alone male counterparts.